ixxan/blog/_posts/2024-12-27-low-resource-speech-uyghur.md

 *Demo of a [Uyghur Pronunciation Checker](https://huggingface.co/spaces/ixxan/uyghur-pronunciation-checker) application created using fine-tuned ASR and TTS models*

 ### TurkicTTS
-Released in 2023 by researchers at Nazarbayev University, the TurkicTTS model enables **Text-to-Speech** for Uyghur, among other Turkic languages.
+Released in 2023 by researchers at Nazarbayev University, the TurkicTTS model enables **Text-to-Speech (TTS)** for Uyghur, among other Turkic languages.
 Trained on high-quality Kazakh speech data, the model uses the International Phonetic Alphabet (IPA) to phonetically map letters across Turkic languages.
 The pre-trained TurkicTTS model and resources are publicly available in this [repository](https://github.com/IS2AI/TurkicTTS) for download and inference.

 ### Meta MMS
 As previously mentioned, Meta’s Massively Multilingual Speech project includes models for Uyghur **Automatic Speech Recognition (ASR)**, **Text-to-Speech (TTS)**, and **language identification (LID)** trained from single-speaker biblical recording data.
 You can try these models in this HuggingFace [demo](https://huggingface.co/spaces/mms-meta/MMS) or use their checkpoints from the following sources: